-- 1. If the individual's home library system offers a similar document, this document may be submitted in place of the "Patron in Good Standing" form if completed and signed by the individual's home library. - b.
-For minors aged 17 and below - i.
-Parent, legal guardian, or other responsible party must present identification as listed in 3-315.a #1 showing a current mailing address in their home parish AND - Parent, legal guardian, or other responsible party must present a "Patron in Good Standing" form bearing the minor's name meeting the requirements detailed in 3-315.a #4ii - iii.
-Parent or legal guardian must sign for the card with the understanding that they are responsible for materials borrowed.
-Any damaged or lost materials becomes the fiscal responsibility of the minor's signee. - 7.
-Out-of-State (OS) For adults and minors who do not live within Louisiana but temporarily reside within Livingston Parish for a portion of the calendar year.
+- a.
+For Adults aged 18 and above - i.
+Individuals must present identification as listed in 3-315.a #1 showing a current mailing address in their home parish. - 7.
+Out-of-State (OS) For adults who do not live within Louisiana but temporarily reside within Livingston Parish for a portion of the calendar year.
 Requirements for an out-of-state library card are as follows: - a.
 For adults aged 18 and above - i.
-Individual must present a valid driver's license within the United States or other valid picture identification AND - ii.
-Individual must present proof of temporary residence within Livingston Parish.
-Proof of temporary residence can include: - 1.
-A signed lease agreement or other legal document listing a residence within Livingston Parish - 2.
-A piece of mail addressed to and received by the individual at an address within Livingston Parish. - iii.
-For minors aged 17 and below - Parent or legal guardian must meet the criteria listed in 3-315.a #5i and #5ii. - 2.
-Parent or legal guardian must sign for the card with the understanding that they are responsible for materials borrowed.
-Any damaged or lost materials becomes the fiscal responsibility of the minor's signee. - b.
-If an individual is not able to produce proof of temporary residence and wishes to borrow materials from the Livingston Parish Library, a one-year library card can be purchased for forty (\$40.00). - c.
-For individuals who live out of country but reside part of the year in the parish, please consult with Library Administration.

-- 8. Senior Citizen For adults aged 60 or older who meet the criteria for an adult library card. - 9.
-Staff For employees of the Livingston Parish Library system.
-Library Administration or the Branch Manager assigns this designation at the time of the individual's employment with the library system. - 9.
+Individuals must present a valid driver's license within the United States or other valid picture identification. - b.
+If an individual wishes to borrow materials from the Livingston Parish Library, a one-year library card can be purchased for forty (\$40.00). - c.
+For individuals who live out of country but reside part of the year in the parish, please consult with Library Administration. - 8.
+Senior Citizen For adults aged 60 or older who meet the criteria for an adult library card. - Staff For employees of the Livingston Parish Library system.
+The Library Administration or the Branch Manager assigns this designation at the time of the individual's employment.
+If employment is terminated, the individual's record is reverted to the appropriate borrower type with the corresponding renewal time. - 9.
 Facility Use Card (FAC) For Livingston Parish organizations that Livingston Parish Library works with on a formal basis.
-Requirements for an facility use card are as follows: - a.
-The facility must have a Livingston Parish address. - b.
-The facility's fiscal manager, or individual who is fiscally responsible for the facility, must agree to and assign the Facility Use Agreement. - c.
-The signed agreement will be in effect for one year from the date it was signed. - i.
-Agreements must be resigned each year to maintain their validity.
+Requirements for a facility use card are as follows: - a.
+The facility must have a Livingston Parish address.

+- b.
+The facility's fiscal manager, or individual fiscally responsible for the facility, must agree to and assign the Facility Use Agreement. - c.
+The signed agreement will be in effect for one year from the date it was signed.i.
+Agreements must be re-signed each year to maintain their validity.

-The use of a library card by any of the above-mentioned borrower types signifies the cardholder's agreement to the circulation terms set forth in this policy.
+Using a library card by any of the above-mentioned borrower types signifies the cardholder's agreement to the circulation terms outlined in this policy.
 The cardholder assumes responsibility for the good care of library materials in their possession.
-The cardholder is fiscally responsible for any damage to or loss of library materials while the materials are checked out to their library card.
+The cardholder is fiscally responsible for any damage to or loss of library materials while they are checked out to their library card.
 Any other borrower types created are for administrative use only.